 determines whether you must enter a value for the macro variable in that field.
-If you specify REQUIRED=YES, you must enter a value into that field in order to remove the display.
+If you specify REQUIRED=YES, you must enter a value into that field in order to remove the display from the window.
 You cannot enter a null value into a required field.
-If you specify REQUIRED=NO (the default value), you does not have to enter a value in that field in order to remove the display.
+If you specify REQUIRED=NO (the default value), you do not have to enter a value in that field in order to remove the display from the window.
 Entering a command on the command line of the window removes the effect of REQUIRED=YES.